maxh/maxheinritz.com/_posts/2026-03-07-after-abundance.md

 > The compelling attraction of economic growth in its institutionalized modern form has been as a superior substitute for redistribution.
 Whereas the masses today could never get close to what the well-to-do have today, even by expropriating all of it, they can, in the conventional view, get most if not all the way there with patience in a not too distant tomorrow, through the magic of compound growth.
 But as outlined above, once this growth brings mass consumption to the point where it causes problems of congestion in the widest sense -- bluntly, where consumption or jobholding by others tends to crowd you out -- then the key to personal welfare is again the ability to stay ahead of the crowd.
 Generalized growth then increases the crush.

 The world the abundance technologists are building is precisely the condition Hirsch is describing.
 And to be clear: my view is that material abundance is better than material scarcity.
 The abundance thesis is correct that technology can and should reduce poverty, disease, and deprivation.
-The mistake is treating material abundance as the finish line rather than the starting point -- as though once the material problem is solved, the human problem is too.
+The mistake is treating material abundance as the finish line rather than the starting point, thinking that once the material problem is solved, the human problem is too.

 ## The ways out

 If the problem is structural, the solutions must be too.

 The first is to lean into the competition and lean out of empathy.
 For people who are naturally low-empathy and enjoy competitive games, this is already their default relationship to the world.
 There is nothing that needs to change.
 For better or worse, these people thrive in modern society.
-The rest of us can try to be more like them—treat positional competition as sport, stop losing sleep over the losers, and get on with winning.
+The rest of us can try to be more like them -- treat positional competition as sport, stop losing sleep over the losers, and get on with winning.
 It works at the individual level, for those who win (and can stomach the implications for others).

 The second is to multiply the scoreboards.
 Charles Murray makes this point in _Coming Apart_: positional competition is most destructive when an entire society funnels its aspirants toward a single hierarchy.
 South Korea, where social rank collapses almost entirely into academic performance and elite university admission, is the extreme case.
 The United States has historically maintained many parallel scoreboards—sports, entrepreneurship, arts, trades, local organizations—so that losing on one does not mean losing entirely.
 This does not eliminate positional competition, but it diffuses it.
 The danger is the already ongoing consolidation: as credentialism spreads, the scoreboards merge, and the pressure concentrates.